UCI-GDIM32-W25/in-class-activities-sloan05/README.md

 	Actions:

 		movement (wasd)

 		movement/translate

 Plant:

 	Attributes:

 		location: current cat location

 	Actions:

 		hit space button → plant appears

 		counter: seeds remaining and seeds planted

 UI:

 	displays the amount of seed plants

 	display the amount of planted seeds

-Use devlog

 	Add background

 	How do these objects act on or affect each other?

 - The cat's current location affects where the plant will be placed.
 ## In Class Activity 2